 It’s best to chop your chocolate quite finely or grate it so it can melt quickly and your drink won’t be cold from whisking before it gets to the cup.
 You can also buy pre-chopped chocolate especially for this purpose.
 I’ve reviewed several brands over the years and some are much better than others.

 Thanks for visiting Tin and Thyme.
 If you make my version of hot chocolate, I’d love to hear about it in the comments below.
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 - 400 ml whole milk or plant milk of your choice

 - 50 g 70% dark chocolate - finely chopped or grated.
 Plus 10g extra for sprinkling

 - 2 heaped tsp marshmallow fluff

-This real hot chocolate is my contribution to October’s #WeShouldCocoa.
+This recipe for real drinking chocolate is my contribution to October’s #WeShouldCocoa.

-I’m also sharing this with #CookBlogShare over at Recipes Made Easy.
+I’m also sharing this mug of deliciousness with #CookBlogShare over at Recipes Made Easy.